saucelabs/sauce-docs/docs/api-testing/how-to-guides/integration-testing.md

 3. Test the response payload for this endpoint.

-4. Add a new "Set (variable)" assertion to set the `id` variable as every single `productsPayload.product` that is returned.
+4. Add a new `Set (variable)` component to set the `id` variable as every single `productsPayload.product` that is returned.
 Notice we set the string to `${_1.id}` The system uses `_1` automatically when recognizing a subroutine.
 Makes it easier when things get into many sub levels.

 <img src={useBaseUrl('img/api-fortress/2022/04/integration-product1.png')} alt="Product listing"/>

-5. Make a GET to the product details endpoint, using our new `id` variable as the _id_ parameter.
+5. Make a `GET` to the product details endpoint, using our new `id` variable as the _id_ parameter.
 Variables last through the entire test unless overwritten.

 6. Test the response payload for this endpoint.